 You don’t have to totally remodel the kitchen this year to give it a fresh feel.
 These top kitchen upgrades stand on their own and deliver excellent ROI whether you stay put forever or decide to sell in the next few years.

 This isn’t a “kitchen trends you will see everywhere” article.
 Who wants a kitchen that looks like everyone else’s?

-Instead, these hot kitchen trends for 2022 give you room to personalize the design to fit your vision of what the perfect kitchen should be.
+Instead, these hot kitchen trends give you room to personalize the design to fit your vision of what the perfect kitchen should be.

 Leading trends in design, color, texture, materials, and kitchen components are explored throughout to give you insight into how to customize your kitchen improvements.

 Kitchen Upgrades – Two Guiding Themes

 Feel free to jump down to the list and discussion of the top kitchen upgrades if you’re pressed for time.

 But if you are interested in the theme and counter-theme that designers are driven by in creating the hottest kitchens this year, you might enjoy this section.
 It’s a 60-second read.